kyrolabs/awesome-langchain/contributing.md

 # Contribution Guidelines

 The Awesome Langchain curates content and projects using or supporting Langchain ecosystem.
 The contribution needs to be open source.
 The list is curated in a way that only the best content is listed.
 This means that not all content will be listed.
 The content that is listed should be of high quality and have a clear added value.
-The project needs to be active and online for at least 1 week.

 We do not list content that is: